-- b.
+- (42) a.
+Which child came?→ Exactly one of the children came. - b.
 Which two children came? → Only two of the children came. - c.
 Which two children formed a team? → Only two of the children formed any team.

 According to Dayal (1996), the singular-marked question (42a) presupposes uniqueness because its strongest true answer exists only when it has exactly one true answer.
 This analysis also extends to the numeral-modified questions (42b-c), as argued in section 2.2.
-Adopting this analysis of uniqueness, I have concluded that these questions cannot take answers that name Boolean conjunctions, and further that these questions do not have higher-order readings.
+Adopting this analysis of uniqueness, I have concluded that these questions cannot take answers that name Boolean conjunctions, and further that these questions do not have a higher-order reading.